-The test of Smart Light and Pelican Crossing in Kathmandu has been completed with positive feedback.
-The trial was conducted at the premise of the Municipalityโ€™s Central Office in Bagdarbar.
-Also known as Pedestrian Light-Controlled crossing, the system is expected to control jaywalking and help with better walking facilities for all pedestrians while crossing the city. ย
+The official launch follows its trial conducted inside the Municipality’s Central Office in Bagdarbar and Babarmahal.
+Also known as Pedestrian Light-Controlled Crossing, the Pelican Crossing system is expected to control jaywalking and help with better walking facilities for all pedestrians while crossing the city.

 What is Pelican Crossing?